aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

   2. Free the space applied for TLS client private key path/index and certificate (if TLS is enabled).
   3. Free the space applied for the root certificate (if TLS is enabled).
   4. Free the space applied for endorsement/sorting node information.
-  5. Uninitialize the HTTP2 environment.
+  5. Uninitialized the HTTP2 environment.
   6. Free the space applied for the wallet structure.
 + Transaction initialization:
   The content implemented by this interface includes: